flokoe/bash-hackers-wiki/docs/howto/calculate-dc.md

     dc <<< '[lip1-si0li>L]sL10silLx'
     dc <<< '[p1-d0<L]sL10lLx' # use the stack instead of a register

-I\'ll let you figure out the second example, it\'s not hard, it uses the stack instead of a register for the index.
+I\'ll let you figure out the second example, it's not hard, it uses the stack instead of a register for the index.

 ## Next